Attention High-Power Flyers:

 Effective immediately, you must NOTIFY CLUB LEADERSHIP AT LEAST ONE WEEK IN ADVANCE OF THE LAUNCH if ANY of the following conditions apply to you:

-- If you plan to certify L1 or L2 with the NAR.
+- If you plan to certify Jr L1, L1 or L2 with the NAR.
 We want to ensure that we have people authorized to witness and approve your certification flight.
 Please note:

 - You cannot attempt an L2 certification flight until you have passed the written exam.
 If you passed the exam with another section, you must bring the graded exam with you.

-- If you need to take the L2 written test, you must contact club leadership to make sure test forms are available.
+- If you need to take the Jr L1 or L2 written test, you must contact club leadership to make sure test forms are available.
 However, it is much easier to take the written test at one of our Tuesday night build sessions rather than at the field.
+If you fail the Jr L1 exam, it may be re-taken immediately but may only be taken twice in a seven-day period.
 If you fail the L2 written exam, you must wait 30 days before taking the written test again.

 - We cannot witness or approve Tripoli Rocketry Association (TRA) or Canadian Association of Rocketry (CAR) certification attempts, but we will recognize your TRA/CAR certification and allow you to fly motors up to your level (subject to our waiver) with proof of your current membership card.